-The DSL can be contacted out of school hours via email on k.hammond@discoverymat.co.uk.
+The DSL can be contacted out of school hours via email.

-When the DSL is absent, the deputy, Colin Randall, Assistant Head of School - will act as cover.
+When the DSL is absent, the deputy designated safeguarding lead (DDSL) will act as cover.

 If the DSL and deputy are not available, a member of the senior leadership team will act as cover (for example, during out-of-hours/out-of-term activities).